How are borrow rates determined?

 Variable interest rates paid by borrowers are a function of market utilization.
 As the utilization of a market (i.e. borrows relative to deposits) increases, the interest rate charged to borrowers increases.
 As the utilization of a market decreases, the interest rate charged to borrowers decreases.

-Stable interest rates paid by borrowers will remain constant unless the average borrow rate is lower than 25% APY and the utilization rate is over 95%.
-At which time, the borrowers interest rate will reset to the current market rate which could be substantially higher.
+Stable interest rates paid by borrowers remain constant unless the average borrow rate is lower than 25% APY and the utilization rate is over 95%.
+At which time, the borrowers interest rate can reset to the current market rate which could be substantially higher.

 Can I borrow using a stable and variable interest rate at the same time for one asset?

-No, you can only either borrow using a stable or variable rate for an asset.
-You can have different borrow interest rates for different assets.
+No, you can only either borrow using a stable or variable interest rate for an asset.
+You can have different borrow interest rates types for different assets.